 - Make sure your house is tidy.
 Look for any fire hazards and areas where you can minimize accidents.
 (Some suggestions: clear walking areas, staircases with guardrails, or a WETT inspected fireplace)

-- Detailed documents about your alarm system, water sensors, water damage prevention and security features
+- Detailed documents about your alarm system, water sensors, water damage prevention and security features.

-- Have documentation that shows the square footage of your home and property
+- Have documentation that shows the square footage of your home and property.

-- List of any costs and documentation of updates to heating, electrical, windows, roof, and plumbing
+- List of any costs and documentation of updates to heating, electrical, windows, roof, and plumbing.

-- If you have a chimney, make sure no bricks are missing and look for any damage
+- If you have a chimney, make sure no bricks are missing and look for any damage.

 - Take a look at your foundation – do you see any cracks or uneven foundation?

-- Check your gutters to make sure they are attached and remove any debris
+- Check your gutters to make sure they are attached and remove any debris.

 When you are looking to hire a home inspector, always look for one yourself.
-Although real estate agents will suggest some, you are not obligated to choose one from it.
+Although real estate agents will suggest some, you are not obligated to choose one from them.
 Check with family members and friends if they have any recommendations.

 As of 2017, Ontario now requires home inspectors to have insurance and abide by a code of ethics.
 It is highly recommended to search from reputable sources such as the Canadian Association of Home and Property Inspectors and the Ontario Association of Home Inspectors.